Ask an Archivist

 When you are researching family history using our collection, think about how the people you are seeking interacted with NSW Government agencies during their lives (eg land, law, employment), or in the event of their death (eg inquest or estate).

-- Search our online catalogue and Subject A–Z for people and places.
+- Search our catalogue and Subjects A–Z for people and places.

-- See Subject A–Z for a list of research topics.
+- See Subjects A–Z for a list of research topics.

 See more information about how to use the collection